JamesMcN4242/AdventOfCode2022/README.md

 # Day Six (C#)
 I should really start to use other languages before the puzzles get more difficult.
 This would have been a great one to quickly do in another language..
 But no. I used C# because I was lazy and wanted to get it out the way for the day.
 Likewise with my other challenges, it's only going to get more difficult if I don't start soon for it.

+# Day Seven (C#)
+Day seven was another simple to do one, but tedious to setup.
+I think tomorrow during the national holiday I may visualise this one, as it feels like a nice one to show in a tree building like fashion.